brack3t/django-braces/README.md

 * Fixed bug in `GroupRequiredMixin` where superusers were blocked by lack of group memberships.
 * Fixed bug in `GroupRequiredMixin` which now correctly checks for group membership against a list.
 * Added new `StaticContextMixin` mixin which lets you pass in `static_context` as a property of the view.
+* Added new `AnonymousRequiredMixin` which redirects authenticated users to another view.

 ### 1.3.1